1995–96 Dundee United F.C. season: Out

-Ten players left the club permanently with two transfers – Billy McKinlay to Blackburn Rovers and Gordan Petric to Rangers – receiving seven-figure sums.
+Ten players left the club permanently with two transfers – Billy McKinlay to Blackburn Rovers and Gordan Petrić to Rangers – receiving seven-figure sums.
 The other eight players were either released or sold for smaller six-figure sums, with around £3.5m received in transfer fees, bringing a transfer profit of approximately £1m.

 Listed below are the players that were transferred out and released during the season, along with the club that they joined.
 For players that were released by the club, the team that they joined is listed.